BOTCoinNetwork/Botcoin/docs/giverny.rst

 ======

-The ``import`` subcommand is used to import a pre-existing key pair into the ``monetd`` keystore, assigning the given moniker and setting a passphrase.
+The ``import`` subcommand is used to import a pre-existing key pair into the ``botcoin`` keystore, assigning the given moniker and setting a passphrase.

 .. include:: _static/includes/giverny_help_keys_import.txt
     :code: bash